Utah v. Lafferty: Ron's case

 Ron Lafferty was found competent to stand trial by doctors at the Utah State Hospital.
 Ron was tried in 1985, convicted, and sentenced to death.
 The penalty was upheld after an appeal to the Utah Supreme Court.
 The United States Supreme Court rejected a further appeal.

-The U.S. District Court for the District of Utah upheld the conviction; however, the 10th Circuit Court of Appeals overturned the lower court's verdict and reversed the conviction, finding that the state and the lower court judge had committed error in finding Ron competent to stand trial.
+The U.S. District Court for the District of Utah upheld the conviction; however, the 10th Circuit Court of Appeals overturned the lower court's verdict and reversed the conviction, finding that the state and the lower court judge had committed an error in finding Ron competent to stand trial.
 The state of Utah filed an appeal with the United States Supreme Court, which was turned down.

 Ron was remanded to the Fourth District Court for Utah to undergo competency proceedings.
 Ron was found incompetent to stand trial, and was sent to the Utah State Hospital for treatment.

 Three years later, a court found that Ron's competency was "restored" and in 1996 he was retried for the crimes.
 After a three-week trial, Ron was found guilty of a capital offense.
 Further appeals to the Supreme Court of Utah and the U.S. Supreme Court were denied.

-On August 12, 2019, the 10th Circuit Court of Appeals refused to hear Ron’s case by a unanimous decision.
+On August 12, 2019, the 10th Circuit Court of Appeals refused to hear Ron's case by a unanimous decision.
 Judge Mary Beck Briscoe wrote:

 Lafferty has failed to make this showing with respect to any of the four claims on which he seeks a COA [certificate of appealability].

 The court's decision gave Ron few options left to appeal his execution.
 Ron elected to be executed by firing squad.

-Ron Lafferty died in prison of natural causes prior to his execution date, in November 2019, at the age of 78.
+Ron Lafferty died in prison of natural causes in November 2019, at the age of 78.

 In popular culture

-Jon Krakauer's 2003 book, Under the Banner of Heaven, is partly based upon interviews with Dan Lafferty.
+Jon Krakauer's 2003 true crime book Under the Banner of Heaven is partly based upon interviews with Dan Lafferty.

-An American true crime drama television miniseries created by Dustin Lance Black, Under the Banner of Heaven, and based on the book, premiered on April 28, 2022, on FX on Hulu.
+Krakauer's book was adapted into drama television miniseries created by Dustin Lance Black, Under the Banner of Heaven.
+The series was premiered on April 28, 2022, on FX on Hulu.
 Ron and Dan are portrayed by Sam Worthington and Wyatt Russell, respectively.

-The Investigation Discovery show American Monster S03E05 entitled "Band of Brothers" covers the case.
+The Investigation Discovery show American Monster (Season 3 Episode 5) titled "Band of Brothers" covers the case.